 If you need high quality medical content communicated to difference audiences,

 see our Medical communication services.

-CRISPR – a precise gene editing tool
+A precise gene editing tool

 CRISPR facilitates the more precise insertion/deletion of genes or the ability to regulate their expression, which will speed up the ability to target specific genetic variants of a condition or a disease.
 For example, we are already seeing it being applied in a number of promising fields of research, such as T-cell therapy targeting cancer cell antigens specific to an individual patient’s cancer.

-CRISPR for cancer therapies
+For cancer therapies

 In the U.S., the University of Pennsylvania is using CRISPR to introduce modifications to T-cells taken from the patient’s body, which are then reintroduced in modified form to attack tumour cells.
 Indeed, potential cancer therapies appear high on agenda with clinical trials in lung cancer, cervical cancer, oesophageal cancer, bladder cancer, and prostate cancer in the pipeline.
 Other diseases being targeted include HIV, sickle-cell disease and β-thalassemia to name but a few.

 There are many pharma giants collaborating with CRISPR start-up companies and investing heavily in research.
 They obviously see the potential and cannot be left behind.
 With such enthusiasm, money and healthy competitiveness the future of CRISPR could see the eradication of cancer, HIV, cystic fibrosis and many other incurable diseases that not only cause much human suffering but also place a heavy burden on our healthcare systems.